simong2/bet-better/README.md

 - Pie Chart

 3. Uses Firebase Firestore to store user data, with the ability for users to add/delete entries as needed.
+4. Uses OpenAI GPT-3.5 Turbo API for a gambling assistance chatbot, answering basic gambling questions and personalizing responses with user data.

 ## Running the app